Pinterest

 Above, I've topped the breaded pork schnitzel with mushrooms that I've fried with bacon and onions.
 A delicious dish!

-Turn Pork Chops into Schnitzel
+Turn Boneless Pork Chops Into schnitzel

-I prefer to use thick, boneless pork chops and turn them into schnitzel.
+I use thick, boneless pork chops and turn them into schnitzel.
 This method also works well with chicken breast.
 First, I trim off the fat that's usually around the outer edge.
 Make sure you take off any silver skin that may also be along the edge.

 If this fat isn't removed, it will cause the schnitzel to curl when it is frying.

-First things first, trim the fat off the pork chop
+First things first, trim the fat off the pork chopFirst things first, trim the fat off the pork chops

 Butterfly the pork chop: use a very sharp knife and cut the pork chop in half, almost all the way through.